 It is important to note that finger numbness can range as a symptom that arises occasionally to a condition that disrupts with daily tasks.

 - Carpal tunnel syndrome – this condition arises if the nerve providing sensation to the hand is obstructed or pinched.
 The condition often results to finger numbness especially the thumb, index and middle fingers.

-- Cervical radiculopathy – this occurs if a nerve leaving the neck is crushed or inflamed.
+- Cervical radiculopathy – this occurs if there is crushing or inflammation of the nerve leaving the neck.

 - Rheumatoid arthritis – this is an autoimmune condition that results to swollen, tender and painful joints.
 It can also cause tingling, burning and numbness in the hands.

 - Raynaud’s disease – this condition causes the small arteries in the fingers to spasm which results to finger numbness

 - Diabetes – diabetic neuropathy can result to damage to the nerves in the hands and feet.

 - Ulnar nerve entrapment – there is crushing or compression of the ulnar nerve running on the side of the little finger